swiftlang/swiftly/DESIGN.md

 ## Detailed Design

-Swiftly itself will be a SPM project consisting of several executable products, one per supported platform, and all of these will share the core module that handles argument parsing, printing help information, and dispatching commands.
+Swiftly itself will be a SwiftPM project consisting of several executable products, one per supported platform, and all of these will share the core module that handles argument parsing, printing help information, and dispatching commands.
 Each platform’s executable will be built to statically link the stdlib so that they can be run without having installed Swift first.

 Within the core module, the following protocol will be defined: